Harnessing dressed time-dependent density functional theory for the non-perturbative regime: Electron dynamics with double excitations

-The exact results in the tables were obtained by solving the two-electron Schr\"odinger equation in the \texttt{Octopus}~\cite{octopus,octopus2} code, which was also used for the EXX ground state, KS states, AEXX excitation energies, AEXX ground-to-excited transition dipoles, as well as the TDKS and exact (denoted TDSE) dynamics (see shortly).
-The excited-state densities based on Ref.~\cite{BM25}, transition densities based on weighted KS determinants, and the RR-TDDFT dynamics were calculated using an in-house code.
+The exact results in the tables were obtained by solving the two-electron Schr\"odinger equation in the \texttt{Octopus}~\cite{octopus,octopus2} code, which was also used for the EXX ground state, KS states, AEXX excitation energies, AEXX ground-to-excited transition dipoles, as well as the TDKS and exact (denoted TDSE) dynamics (see shortly). { A grid-spacing of 1 a.u. and hard-wall box size of 10 a.u. was used. } The excited-state densities based on Ref.~\cite{BM25}, transition densities based on weighted KS determinants, and the RR-TDDFT dynamics were calculated using an in-house code. { A time-step of 0.03 au was used for both the TDSE and TDKS runs in Octopus using the enforced time-reversal symmetry method, and the RR-TDDFT coefficient dynamics using RK45.}

 Turning now to dynamics, we drive the system at the frequency of the second excitation, $\omega_2$, to induce a Rabi oscillation, with applied field $ \mathcal{E}(t) = \mathcal{E}_{0}\sin\big(\omega_2\, t\big)\, \hat{\mathbf{x}} $ where $\mathcal{E}_{0} = 1/(300\sqrt{2})= 0.0023567$~a.u.
 After half a Rabi period, $\frac{T_R}{2} = \frac{\pi}{d_{02} \mathcal{E}_{0}} \approx 25749 $~a.u., we expect the population to fully transfer to the excited state.
 Figure~\ref{fig:Rabi} shows the results of TDKS propagation with AEXX, RR-TDDFT with AEXX, RR-TDDFT with DSMA built on AEXX, all compared to the exact TDSE solution, each driven at their respective resonant $\omega_2$.
 The TDKS-AEXX dipole strikingly fails to capture the Rabi oscillation, because ground-state xc is inadequate to describe systems far from a ground state.
 On the other hand, when used within RR-TDDFT, AEXX does yield a Rabi oscillation, and the density does correspond to the density of the AEXX excited state, however because the description of this state lacks the double-excitation component, the density is badly reproduced as evident in Figure~\ref{fig:Rabi}b.
 RR-TDDFT used with DSMA/AEXX captures the dipole Rabi oscillation and also accurately reproduces the exact density at $T_R/2$.
 The inset in Figure~\ref{fig:Rabi}a showing very short times, indicates that the error in RR-TDDFT here arises since it was calculated with only two states, however this error is very small on the scale of the overall density change over time.